marcelbeumer/react-blueprint/README.md

 # react-starter-kit

-Serves as a batteries included starter kit and demonstration of particular architectural choices and approaches to common react patterns.
+A batteries included starter kit and demonstration of particular architectural choices and approaches to common react patterns.

 ## Getting started